 Headbands for front Line Staff

-Rooks Heath College staff make great efforts to help key workers at Northwick Park Hospital by making buttoned headbands.
+Rooks Heath School staff make great efforts to help key workers at Northwick Park Hospital by making buttoned headbands.

 A huge well done to Rooks Heath staff, whose fantastic efforts over the Easter holidays meant that we were able to help and support workers at Northwick Park Hospital.